 Incidentally, I wanted to mix iron sand and a glitter into the clay to make it more variant texture.
 Below picture is the experiment for it.

-And I also found the problem that the measurement of depth is interferred by a man who stands very close to a Kinect.
-Not to wiggle the measured heights, we have to go on standing the same position.
-After all, we had referenced the guides and contours which rendered with Cinema4D additinally.
+And I also found the problem that the depth recognition turns unstable when someone stands very close to a Kinect.
+To measure the height precisely we have to go on standing the same position.
+After all, we had referenced the guides and contours which rendered with Cinema4D additionally.
 I’d like to find a smarter way.

-Although there’s many reflection points, it was so interesting to make such an experimental work with experimental workflow.
+Although there are many reflection points, it was so interesting to make such an experimental work with experimental workflow.

-And I really don’t want to touch a clay anymore, at least 10 years lol
+Anyway, I really don’t want to touch clay anymore.
+At least 10 years…